-This advice is for babies and children up to the end of secondary school, usually the age of 18.
+This advice is for babies and children up to age 18.

-If your child is aged 3 months or less, phone your GP for advice.
+If your child is aged 3 months or less and has COVID-19 symptoms, phone your GP.

 - have no other symptoms